A humble MOSS alternative that also catches

 DevOps teams add code similarity checks to pull request workflows.
 Automatically flag suspicious commits, detect accidental license violations, and ensure code originality before merging to main branches.

-What is the best Stanford MOSS alternative?
+What is a good Stanford MOSS alternative?

 How does source code plagiarism detection work?

 Source code plagiarism detection works by tokenizing code into structural patterns, then comparing these patterns across submissions.
-Codequiry's Zeus™ Hyper uses 6-dimensional semantic analysis to understand code meaning — detecting plagiarism even when variables are renamed, code is reformatted, or statements are reordered.
+Codequiry's Zeus™ Hyper uses 6-dimensional semantic analysis to understand code meaning, detecting plagiarism even when variables are renamed, code is reformatted, or statements are reordered.

 Is this Stanford's MOSS service?